padogrid/bundle-none-tutorial-padogrid/README.md

 echo ". ~/Padogrid/workspaces/myrwe/initenv.sh -quiet" >> ~/.bashrc
 ```

-Let's take a look at the default directory where PadoGrid is stalled.
+Let's take a look at the default directory where PadoGrid is installed.

 ```bash
 tree -L 2 ~/Padogrid